-- A. Financial Reporting Entity The Halifax Community College Foundation, Inc. (the Foundation), a component unit of Halifax Community College (College), is a North Carolina nonprofit corporation organized to benefit the College through administration of contributions.
+- A. Financial Reporting Entity The Halifax Community College Foundation, Inc. (Foundation), a component unit of Halifax Community College, is a North Carolina nonprofit corporation organized to benefit the College through administration of contributions.
 The Foundation is governed by a 11 member board consisting of 2 ex-facto directors and 9 elected directors.
 The Foundation's purpose is to aid, support, promote teaching, research, and service in the various educational, scientific, scholarly, professional, artistic, and creative endeavors of the College.
-Because the directors of the Foundation are appointed by the members of the Halifax Community College Board of Trustees, and the Foundation's sole purpose is to benefit the College, its basic financial statements are blended with those of the College in the College's financial report. - B. Basis of Presentation The accompanying financial statements are presented in accordance with accounting principles generally accepted in the United States of America as prescribed by the Governmental Accounting Standards Board (GASB).
+Because the directors of the Foundation are appointed by the members of the Halifax Community College Board of Trustees, and the Foundation's sole purpose is to benefit the College, its basic financial statements are blended with those of the College in the College's financial report.
+Halifax Community College is a component unit of the State of North Carolina and an integral part of the State's Comprehensive Annual Financial Report. - B. Basis of Presentation The accompanying financial statements are presented in accordance with accounting principles generally accepted in the United States of America as prescribed by the GASB.